-a majority of the servers in the full cluster for the same term.
+A candidate wins an election if it receives votes from a majority of the servers in the full cluster for the same term.
 Each server will vote for at most one candidate in a given term, on a first-come-first-served basis (note: Section 5.4 adds an additional restriction on votes).
 The majority rule ensures that at most one candidate can win the election for a particular term (the Election Safety Property in Figure 3).
 Once a candidate wins an election, it becomes leader.
-It then sends heartbeat messages to every other server to establish its authority and prevent new elections.
+It then sends heartbeat messages to all of the other servers to establish its authority and prevent new elections.